glenfish/TutorMeApp/README.md

 One hour is currently billed at $60 AUD.

 ## Forking or Cloning this repo?
-For this app to function with billing, you will need to create a free account with Stripe and get your API keys.
-You will need to set them up in your credentials file.
-You will also need to create an appropriate webhook  on your Stripe dashboard that points to your server.
+For this app to function with billing, an account with Stripe is required.
+You will need to add your Stripe API information to the credentials file in Rails.
+In the Stripe dashboard, create an appropriate webhook that points to your server.

-Ensure you select the event type: ```payment_intent.succeeded```
+Select the event type: ```payment_intent.succeeded```

 Your webhook URL should be:
 ```https://yourdomain.com/students/make_booking```